 The Blog & I

-My blog provides a way for me to explore writing issues and share ideas with others who write.
+I started this blog as a way to explore writing issues and share these with others who write.

-My current project brings together what interest me—values, elements of modern life, and a love of nature.
-I draw on my experiences when undertaking a two-month stint as resident artist on a tiny, remote island off the coast of Tasmania.
+My current project brings together much of what interests me—values, elements of modern life, and a love of nature.
+I draw on a life-changing experience, when I undertook a two-month stint as resident artist on a tiny, remote island off the coast of Tasmania.
 No telecommunications, no shops, no traffic.
 Bliss!

-I enjoy being chair of the Board of Directors at Varuna The Writers’ House.
+I am currently chair of the Board of Directors at Varuna The Writers’ House.
 Varuna supports committed writers through its residencies, mentorships, and workshops.
 It also hosts the wonderful Varuna-Sydney Writers’ Festival, an annual event showcasing local, Australian and international writers.

-I was born and raised in America’s heartland, but for years Australia has been home.
-The two cultures—sometimes so similar, sometimes so very different—shape my life and my writing.
+Born and raised in America’s heartland, with Australia now my home.
+These two cultures—sometimes so similar, sometimes so very different—shape my life and my writing.

 Most of my career has been in education.
-I have worked as a manager, writer, editor, researcher, teacher, trainer, and course developer.
-My research has included document design, computer-based learning, workplace writing, and issues of culture, gender and communication.
+I have worked as a manager, writer, editor, teacher, trainer, and course developer.
+As a researcher, my investigations have included document design, computer-based learning, workplace writing, and issues of culture, gender and communication.

 Personal interests: Travel, meditation, camping and nature walks, yoga, photography.
 And reading, always reading, mainly short stories, novels, and creative nonfiction.